TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 This task is to build a safe API that extends the [Flask PWA - Programming for the Web Task](https://github.com/TempeHS/Flask_PWA_Programming_For_The_Web_Task_Template).
 From the parent task students will abstract the database and management to an API.
 The website will then be retooled to GET request the data from the API and POST request data to to API.

+> [!important]
+> The template for this project has been pre-populated with assets from the Flask PWA task including the logo, icons and .database.
+Students can migrate their own assets if they wish.

 ## Dependencies

 - VSCode, docker, or GitHub Codespaces